loginom/loginom-help-en-omegat/data/processors/transformation/union.md

 ## Wizard

 It is required to map the fields of the main and joined tables.
-The data of the mapped fields are joined into one field in the resulting data set.
+The data of the mapped fields is joined into one field in the resulting data set.
 This field is given the *Name* and *Caption* of the main table field.
 The data of the fields that are not mapped are placed into separate columns of the resulting data set that can be checked using prefixes.

 Mapping is possible only for the fields with the same data type.
 When the wizard is initially opened, the fields with the same name and data type are automatically mapped.
 Manual setting is performed using the following control elements: